 From time to time, we may implement new lines of business or offer new products or product enhancements as well as new services within our existing lines of business.
 There are substantial risks and uncertainties associated with these efforts, particularly in instances in which the markets are not fully developed.
-In implementing, developing or marketing new lines of business, products, product enhancements or services, we may invest significant time and resources, although we may not assign the appropriate level of resources or expertise necessary to make these new lines of business, products, product enhancements or services may not be achieved, and price and profitability targets may not prove feasible.
+In implementing, developing or marketing new lines of business, products, product enhancements or services, we may invest significant time and resources, although we may not assign the appropriate level of resources or expertise necessary to make these new lines of business, products, product enhancements or services successful or to realize their expected benefits.
+Initial timetables for the introduction and development of new lines of business, products, product enhancements or services may not be achieved, and price and profitability targets may not prove feasible.
 For example, several of our competitors have successfully introduced innovative investment management products.
 The introduction of such new products requires continued innovative efforts on the part of our management and may require significant time and resources as well as ongoing support and investment.
-External factors, such as compliance with regulations, competitive alternatives and shifting market preferences, may also affect the implementation of a new line of business or offerings of new products, product enhancements or services.
-Furthermore, any new line of business, product, product enhancement or services or system conversion could have a significant impact on the effectiveness of our internal controls.
-Failure to successfully manage these risks in the development and implementation of new lines of business or offerings of new products, product enhancement or services from the effectiveness of our internal controls.
-Failure to successfully manage these risks in the development and implementation of new lines of business or offerings of new products, product enhancement or services could have a material adverse effect on our business, financial condition or results of operations.
+External factors, such as compliance with regulations, competitive alternatives and shifting market preferences, may also affect the implementation of a new line of business or offerings of new products, product enhancement or service or system conversion could have a significant impact on the effectiveness of our internal controls.
+Failure to successfully manage these risks in the development and implementation of new lines of business or offerings of new products, product enhancements or services could have a material adverse effect on our business, financial condition or results of operations.